Sunday morning, I will be appearing on Fox News Sunday with Chris Wallace.

 And throughout the drive-by media, we see story after story after story, two of them just today, about how the Republican establishment is at its wit's end trying to find a way to get rid of Trump.

-And we've learned today that the John Kasich Super PAC is out raising money specifically to run anti-Trump ads in New Hampshire.
+And we've learned today that the John Kasich Super PAC is out raising money specifically to run anti-Trump ads in New Hampshire all the way through January.

 They're still in a state of denial about Trump, I think.

-Many of them still think he's just gonna quit, that this isn't serious, that he's got some game he's playing, and right before it's time to actually vote, Trump will pull out for some reason and go back to being a TV star.
+And right before it's time to actually vote, Trump will pull out for some reason and go back to being a TV star.

-They really are thinking that, and really are hoping that.
+They really are thinking that and really are hoping that.

-So perfectly timed, a story that uh has as its purpose, maybe its intention, to say, hey, you know what?
+So perfectly timed, a story that has as its purpose, maybe its intention, to say, hey, you know what?

-The immigration problem isn't that big.
+The immigration problem, it isn't that big.

 I mean, look, more are leaving than are coming in.